 The original function is quadratic.

 Take a quadratic function and list out some successive differences.
-For example, let's take the differences from the earlier hint: 3, 5, and 7.
-What is the difference between these differences and how do they change?
-If they don't change, what is the term for that?
+For example, let's take the differences from the earlier hint:

 The differences of the differences are constant.